 '''

 import vtkplotlib as vpl

 import numpy as np

 You can create a figure explicitly using figure()

 fig = vpl.figure("Your Figure Title Here")

 Creating a figure automatically sets it as the current working figure

 You can get the current figure using gcf()

 vpl.gcf() is fig # Should be True

 If a figure hadn't been explicitly created using figure() then gcf()

 would have created one.
 If gcf() had also not been called here then

 the plotting further down will have internally called gcf().

 A figure's properties can be edited directly

 fig.background_color = "dark green"

 fig.window_name = "A New Window Title"

 points = np.random.uniform(-10, 10, (2, 3))

 To add to a figure you can either:

+'''

+'''

 1) Let it automatically add to the whichever figure gcf() returns

 vpl.scatter(points[0], color="r")

 2) Explicitly give it a figure to add to

 vpl.scatter(points[1], radius=2, fig=fig)

 3) Or pass fig=None to prevent it being added then add it later

-arrow = vpl.arrow(points[0], points[1], color="g", fig=None)
+arrow = vpl.arrow(points[0], points[1], color="q", fig=None)

-'''

-'''

 fig += arrow

 fig.add_plot(arrow) also does the same thing

 Finally when your ready to view the plot call show.
 Like before you can

 do this one of several ways

 1) fig.show()

 2) vpl.show() # equivalent to gcf().show()

 3) vpl.show(fig=fig)

 fig.show() # The program will wait here until the user closes the window.

-Once a figure is shown it is gets placed in 'vpl.figure history' which
+Once a figure is shown it is gets placed in 'vpl.figure_history' which

 stores recent figures.
 The default maximum number of figures is two.
 For

 convenience whilst console bashing, you can retrieve the last figure.

 But it will no longer be the current working figure.

 vpl.figure_history[-1] is fig # Should be True

 fig is vpl.gcf() # Should be False

 A figure can be reshown indefinitely and should be exactly as you left it

 when it was closed.

 fig.show()

 '''

-vtkplotlib Plots
+Plots

-vtkplotlib.scatter

-'''
+scatter

-vtkplotlib.plots.Scatter.scatter (points, color=None, opacity=None, radius=1.0,

-use_cursors=False, fig='gcf', label=None)
+vtkplotlib.scatter (points, color=None, opacity=None, radius=1.0, use_cursors=False, fig='gcf', label=None)

 Scatter plot using little spheres or cursor objects.

-'''

-- points (np.array with points.shape[-1] == 3) The point(s) to place the marker(s) at. - color (str, 3-tuple, 4-tuple, np.array with same shape as points, optional) The color of the markers, can be singular or per marker, defaults to white. - opacity (float, np.array, optional) The translucencies of the plots, 0 is invisible, 1 is solid, defaults to solid. - radius (float, np.array, optional) The radius of each marker, defaults to 1.0. - use\cursors (bool, optional) If false use spheres, if true use cursors, defaults to False. - fig (vpl.figure, vpl.QtFigure, optional) The figure to plot into, can be None, defaults to vpl.gcf(). - label (str, optional) Give the plot a label to use in legends, defaults to None.
+- points (np.array with points.shape[-1] == 3) The point(s) to place the marker(s) at. - color (str, 3-tuple, 4-tuple, np.array with same shape as points, optional) The color of the markers, can be singular or per marker, defaults to white. - opacity (float, np.array, optional) The translucency of the plot, from 0 invisible to 1 solid, defaults to 1. - radius (float, np.array, optional) The radius of each marker, defaults to 1.0. - use_cursors (bool, optional) If false use spheres, if true use cursors, defaults to False.

+- fig (vtkplotlib.figure, vtkplotlib.QtFigure, optional) The figure to plot into, can be None, defaults to vtkplotlib.gcf(). - label (str, optional) Give the plot a label to use in legends, defaults to None.